Camphul/Trampoline/docs/README.md

 - `trampoline.security.jwt.web.refresh-mapping`: auth path to refresh existing tokens.
 Will be appended to `trampoline.security.jwt.web.base-mapping`.
 Defaults to `/refresh`
 - `trampoline.security.jwt.web.user-mapping`: auth path to get full user dto.
 Will be appended to `trampoline.security.jwt.web.base-mapping`.
 Defaults to `/user`
 - `trampoline.security.allow-email-identification`: allow clients to either authenticate with their username or with their email(only used in trampoline-security)
-- `trampoline.notify.email.enabled`: required to be `true` to even make use of this service.
 - `trampoline.notify.email.defaults.from`: address from which the emails are sent.
 - `trampoline.notify.email.defaults.template`: default (fallback) template to render.
 - `trampoline.notify.email.defaults.subject`: default (fallback) subject for emails.